lizmat/IRC-Client/README.md

 # DESCRIPTION

-***Note: this is a preview dev release.
-Things might change and new things might get added rapidly.
-The first stable version is currently planned to appear by January 3, 2016***
+***Note: this is module is currently experimental.
+Things might change and new things will get added rapidly.***

 This modules lets you create
 [IRC clients](https://en.wikipedia.org/wiki/Internet_Relay_Chat)